KazeShikaru/ChatBot/README.md

 When done you can run the command `rasa shell` to start the command prompt version of the bot.
 If it does not work you may need to delete all models inside the `.\rasa\models`.
 And re-train it again.
 <br>
 If you want to run the GUI version.
-First you need to install pyspellchecker on rasa enviroment `pip install pyspellchecker`.After that use the following command: `rasa run -m models --enable-api --cors "*" --debug` to start the server.
+First you need to install pyspellchecker on rasa enviroment and on the your computer `pip install pyspellchecker`.After that use the following command: `rasa run -m models --enable-api --cors "*" --debug` to start the server.
 After that run the file `gui.py` to start the gui.<br>
 ## Features that can be converted to APIs